grandjeanlab/MultiRat/scripts/proj_preprocessing.md

 Please report issues [here](https://github.com/CoBrALab/RABIES/issues)

+## Preregistration
+From the preregistration:
+"All scans will be preprocessed using RABIES (https://github.com/CoBrALab/RABIES), a BIDS-based software based on the fMRIprep pipeline.
+Data will be co-registered into Waxholm space (https://scalablebrainatlas.incf.org/rat/PLCJB14).
+Denoising will be performed using motion regression concurently with either: global signal regression, white matter+CSF signal regression, or  ICA-AROMA automatic method (https://github.com/maartenmennes/ICA-AROMA) adapted for the rodent and RABIES (https://github.com/Gab-D-G/conf_reg_pkg).
+Temporal filtering will be applied at 0.01-0.1 Hz for all scans (3dbandpass).
+To account for anesthesia requiring larged bandpass filter, we will also try a 0.01-0.25 Hz filter.
+Smoothing will be applied at 0.5mm for all scans (3dBlurInMask)."

 ## Functional preprocessing
 The script belows initiate directories and run the preprocessing.
 This is common to both resting-state and stimulus-evoked datasets.